NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 ## Introduction
 The tool is intended for LCA consultants with little knowledge on BIM modelling and programming.
 Therefore, this tutorial aims to target role level 1 (modeller).
-Also, we advise to check the the "video tutorial" (hyperlink) as a complementary material.
+Also, we advise to check the the vidieo tutorials  [How to get started](https://www.youtube.com/watch?v=LjVTEKssetE&ab_channel=zoyanvangenechten) and [Output files](https://www.youtube.com/watch?v=VbBmxDzZhDM&ab_channel=zoyanvangenechten) as a complementary material.

 Our tool extracts the necesary information of an IFC file in order to perform a life cycle analysis (LCA) of a buidling: materials and quantities.
 Besides, it identifies potential modelling errors (such as unrealistic dimensions or lack of material assignations) that could affect the outcomes of the LCA.
 This tool is a proof of concept and focus only on extracting information related to the doors of the building.
 A more detailed description of the tool can be found in [README file](https://github.com/NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/blob/main/README.md)